KarlRoseus/TelcoCustomerChurn/README.md

 - Mailed check users account for **21.91%** of customers and show the **lowest churn rate at 18.28%**.
 - Bank transfer users make up **22.91%** with a churn rate of **16.85%**.
 - Credit card users represent **21.62%** with a churn rate of **15.03%**.
--Electronic check customers are **over 2.5 times more likely** to churn compared to credit card customers (45.29% vs. 15.03%).
+- Electronic check customers are **over 2.5 times more likely** to churn compared to credit card customers (45.29% vs. 15.03%).
 This suggests that customers using electronic checks may represent a more price-sensitive or less loyal segment, making them a prime target for retention incentives.

 ## Insights to Action